Gas Discharge Arresters

 As a backup, some surge protectors also have a built-in fuse.
 A fuse is a resistor that can easily conduct current as long as the current is below a certain level.
 If the current increases above the acceptable level, the heat caused by the resistance burns the fuse, thereby cutting off the circuit.
 If the MOV doesn't stop the power surge, the extra current will burn the fuse, saving the connected machine.
 This fuse only works once, as it is destroyed in the process.

 Some surge protectors have a line-conditioning system for filtering out "line noise," smaller fluctuations in electrical current.
 Basic surge protectors with line-conditioning use a fairly simple system.
 On its way to the power strip outlet, the hot wire passes through a toroidal choke coil.
-The choke is a just ring of magnetic material, wrapped with wire -- a basic electromagnet.
+The choke is a just ring of magnetic material, wrapped with wire — a basic electromagnet.
 The ups and downs of the passing current in the hot wire charge the electromagnet, causing it to emit electromagnetic forces that smooth out the small increases and decreases in current.
-This "conditioned" current is more stable, and so easier on your computer (or other electronic device).
+This "conditioned" current is more stable, and so easier on your electronic devices.